Dr. Julie Dunsmore

 Biography:

-I am a member of the Human Development and Family Sciences program and direct the Social Development Lab at the University of Houston.
+I am currently serving as the Program Director of the Human Development and Family Sciences program and I direct the Social Development Lab at the University of Houston.
 My research examines how emotion socialization processes are embedded within, shaped by, and convey meaning for multilayered socio-cultural contexts (culture, race/ethnicity, social class, geographic location, gender).
 My work addresses development from early childhood through adolescence.
-The impact of my work has been recognized by my election to Fellow status in the American Psychological Association.
-In general, research in my lab focuses on:
+The impact of my work has been recognized by my election to Fellow status in the American Psychological Association and by the Distinguished Career Award from the College of Education at the University of Houston.
+In general, research in my lab focuses on the following questions:

 As an important complement to my research, I partner with community organizations to provide parent education and child development programming.
-I am accustomed to adapting what I focus on and how I communicate to meet community needs, and have delivered brief talks, half-day workshops, and 6- to 8-week groups.
-I also have experience applying student service learning to meet community goals.
-Given my focus on how aspects of the social context influence and are influenced by developmental processes, I view my research, student mentoring and teaching, and community engagement as mutually-influencing components of a cohesive whole.
+I have delivered brief talks, half-day workshops, and 6- to 8-week groups according to organization needs.
+I also have experience applying student service learning to meet the goals of community organizations.

 Recent Publications: